RichardScottOZ/AWS-EC2-Deep-Learning-AMI-GDAL-Install-Problems/README.md

 - conda install jupyter ipywidgets -y
 - pip install keras-tqdm
 - conda install jupyter ipywidgets -y
-#make sure uptodate jupyter etc - towrk with keras tqdm
+#make sure uptodate jupyter etc - to work with keras tqdm

+## Conda Pack
+- Try packing the environment and copy from s3 and activate as a workaround
+- Save on installs and C header issues
+-